Healthy living soils

 Cover crops also help us in preventing soil erosion.
 And they tie CO2 from the air into carbon we use to feed the soil organisms, who, in change, feed to plants.

 Composted manures: To give the vegetable crop a boost particularly in the early season when the biological soil processes are still ‘warming up’, the composted manures provide some nitrogen and other essential nutrients, as well as organic matter.
+Based on soil tests, we amend the soils with minerals (Phosphorus and Potassium, particularly), always from OMRI approved sources.

 Crop rotations: We rotate our crop groups over the farm.
 They all have different nutrient needs, and by rotating the crops we prevent long-term nutrient deficiencies (which would be hard to fix quickly when using organic growing practices).